-Purpose: State of art design formulae for estimation of wave overtopping and wave loading on rubble mound breakwaters are based on relatively steep waves in deep water.
-However, many sites have waves that are relatively long in shallow water which shown a demand for design formulae that covers also that area.
+Purpose: State of art design formulae for estimation of wave loads on rubble mound breakwater crown walls solely covers perpendicular wave attack, which are relatively steep.
+However, many sites have oblique waves and conditions with relatively low wave steepness.

-The purpose is to derive modifications to existing design formulae based on physical model tests to increase the range of validity of existing design formulae.
+The purpose of this study is to derive modifications to existing design formulae based on physical model tests to increase the range of validity of the existing design formulae.